awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

   }
   ```

+  <a name="set-up-group-role"></a>For the group role requirement, you must configure the role to grant the required permissions and make sure the role has been added to the group\.
+For more information, see [Managing the Greengrass group role \(console\)](group-role.md#manage-group-role-console) or [Managing the Greengrass group role \(CLI\)](group-role.md#manage-group-role-cli)\.

   You can grant granular or conditional access to resources \(for example, by using a wildcard \* naming scheme\)\.
 If you change the target training job in the future, make sure to update the group role\.
-For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
 + [AWS IoT Greengrass Machine Learning SDK](lambda-functions.md#lambda-sdks-ml) v1\.0\.0 or later is required to interact with this connector\.

 ------